Mellanox/libvma/README.txt

 fine
     Low level run time logging of activity.
 This logging level includes basic Tx and Rx logging in the fast path and it will lower application performance.
-It is recommended to use this level with VMA_LOG_FILE param. finer
+It is recommended to use this level with VMA_LOG_FILE parameter. finer
     Very low level run time logging of activity!
     This logging level will DRASTICALLY lower application performance.
-    It is recommended to use this level with VMA_LOG_FILE param. all
+    It is recommended to use this level with VMA_LOG_FILE parameter. all
     today this level is identical to finer